We log anonymous usage statistics. Please read the privacy information for details.

 Human Studies and Subjects

 Manuscripts reporting on human participants require a statement identifying the ethics committee that approved the study or confirmation that the study conforms to recognized standards.
-It should also state clearly in the text that participants gave their informed consent prior to their inclusion in the study.
+It should also state clearly in the text that all participants/ parents/guardians had given oral and/or signed written informed consent prior to their inclusion in the study.

 Participant anonymity should be preserved.
 Photographs need to be cropped sufficiently to prevent human subjects being recognized.